The motivic Donaldson-Thomas invariants of (-2) curves: Motivic Donaldson--Thomas theory

+and the result follows by the Thom--Sebastiani theorem. \end{proof} If one works with the minimal potentials of objects in the category of modules over a Ginzburg differential graded algebra for a quiver with polynomial potential, one only needs to deal with formal functions $f$ satisfying the conditions of Proposition \ref{hack}. \medbreak There is a more down to earth way to define the integration map for the Hall algebra $\KK(\Sta/\XX^{\nilp}_{Q,W})$.
+In fact this second way extends without any effort to an integration map

 exploited by Behrend, Bryan and Szendr\H{o}i to define and calculate motivic Donaldson--Thomas counts for Hilbert schemes of points on $\mathbb{C}^3$ in \cite{BBS}.
 The Hodge theoretic version of this construction is a part of \cite{COHA}, see also \cite{DS09}.
-One defines, similarly to the Kontsevich-Soibelman integration map,
+One defines, similarly to the Kontsevich--Soibelman integration map,